-While Ethereum and NEO are both trying to serve the same market, they differ from each other on many factors.
+While Ethereum and NEO are both trying to serve the same market, they differ from each other in many factors.
 Let’s compare them on some of the fundamental factors.

 - Adoption by developers

 NEO has found instant support among the developer community because it supports programming in multiple languages like C++, C#, Go, Java.
-So, anyone with a knowledge of one of these languages can start building projects on the NEO blockchain.
-Now let's see Ethereum in the Neo vs Ethereum adoption.
+So, anyone with knowledge of one of these languages can start building projects on the NEO blockchain.
+Now let's see Ethereum in the Neo VS Ethereum adoption.

 - Transaction Speed